gaurav-jayasawal/sample-react-native/README.md

 AwesomeProject contains all the react-native files.
 In the default react-native structure, the android/ and ios/ folders also lives within this folder.
-However, in the sample project, the android/ directory is extracted into its own directory android-project/android.
+However, in this project, the android/ and ios/ directories are extracted into its own directories -> android-project/android and ios-project/ios.